 Deep Sleep Defined

-Deep sleep means that a person is in a stage of rest in which it is hard to wake them because their brain waves are very slow during this time.
+Deep sleep1 means that a person is in a stage of rest in which it is hard to wake them because their brain waves are very slow during this time.
 The heart rate, breathing, and eye movements are at their slowest as well.
-This stage of sleep is important because it is the most restorative period, meaning it fosters physical growth, immune function, memory consolidation, and the hormones that control stress, appetite, and blood glucose levels.
-It has also been shown to be beneficial for managing stress, learning, preventing diabetes and obesity, physical energy, and strengthening your immune system.
+This stage of sleep is important because it is the most restorative period, meaning it fosters physical growth, immune function, memory consolidation, and the hormones that control stress, appetite, and blood glucose levels.1 It has also been shown to be beneficial for managing stress, learning, preventing diabetes2 and obesity, physical energy, and strengthening your immune system.

 The 4 Stages of Sleep

 In order to understand deep sleep, it’s important to know where it falls in relation to the other stages of sleep.
 There are two broad categories of sleep that we cycle through throughout the night: rapid eye movement (REM) and non-rapid eye movement (NREM) sleep.
 NREM is further divided into three stages, N1, N2, and N3.

 The body moves through each of these phases about four to six times per night, each of these sleep cycles lasting about 90 minutes.
 (So, one sleep cycle includes these four stages, totaling up to roughly 90 minutes per sleep cycle.)

 Stage 1: The first stage of sleep is called N13.
 This non-REM stage is categorized as light sleep, and it is when you’re just drifting off.
 This stage only lasts about one to five minutes and includes a regular rate of breathing, sometimes a feeling as though you’re falling (perfectly normal), and if you were to get woken up during this stage, you might feel like you haven’t slept at all.1